Through the Perspective of LiDAR: A Feature-Enriched and Uncertainty-Aware Annotation Pipeline for Terrestrial Point Cloud Segmentation: Methods and Materials

 Because the input feature maps extend beyond standard RGB, we re-architect each backbone into a multi-encoder fusion design (Fig.~\ref{subfig:multiencoder-feature-fusion}).
 Each 3-channel feature group (e.g., intensity, range, Z-inv) is processed by a dedicated encoder (ResNet-34, EfficientNet-B3, or MiT-B1).
 These encoders are initialized with ImageNet pre-trained weights, ensuring transfer of learned low-level filters while allowing adaptation to non-RGB feature groups.
 Deep features are concatenated at the bottleneck and aligned by interpolation before decoding, a strategy shown to outperform naive early fusion~\cite{rs16203852, Lei9246289, ZHANG2020183}.
 This modular design accommodates any $3\times N$ channel configuration with minimal retraining.

 The ensemble combines predictions to generate segmentation masks and epistemic uncertainty maps: high-uncertainty regions are refined manually (active learning), while high-confidence predictions are retained as pseudo-labels (self-training).
 Fusing logits allows the networks to complement one another~\cite{dietterich2000ensemble}, while deep ensembles provide more reliable uncertainty estimates than a Monte-Carlo dropout approach ~\cite{lakshminarayanan2017simple,kendall2017uncertainties}.
-The inference–refinement cycle is repeated until all scans are fully annotated.
+The inference-refinement cycle is repeated until all scans are fully annotated.
 In practice, we display the pseudo-label masks, the uncertainty maps, and the input feature maps to guide annotators.
-This joint view accelerates review by steering attention to the genuinely ambiguous regions, while leaving well-segmented areas largely untouched.
-Technical details of the Dice–CrossEntropy joint loss~\cite{milletari2016v,sudre2017generalised,mao2023cross} and the ensemble-based epistemic uncertainty formulation are provided in ~\ref{app:stage2} (Eqs.~\ref{eq:loss_combined}-\ref{eq:uncertainty_epistemic}).
+As summarized in Table~\ref{tab:annotation_workflow_comparison},, this joint view accelerates review by steering attention to the genuinely ambiguous regions, while leaving well-segmented areas largely untouched.
+Technical details of the Dice-CrossEntropy joint loss~\cite{milletari2016v,sudre2017generalised,mao2023cross} and the ensemble-based epistemic uncertainty formulation are provided in ~\ref{app:stage2} (Eqs.~\ref{eq:loss_combined}-\ref{eq:uncertainty_epistemic}).